markets/awesome-ruby/README.md

 * [rb-libsvm](https://github.com/febeling/rb-libsvm) - Ruby language bindings for LIBSVM.
 SVM is a machine learning and classification algorithm.
 * [Ruby Datumbox Wrapper](https://github.com/marloncarvalho/ruby-datumbox) - It's a simple Ruby Datumbox Wrapper.
 At the moment the API currently allows you to build applications that make use of machine learning algorithms.
 * [weka](https://github.com/paulgoetze/weka-jruby) - Machine learning and data mining algorithms for JRuby.
+* [tensor_stream](https://github.com/jedld/tensor_stream) - A ground-up and standalone reimplementation of TensorFlow for ruby.

 ## Markdown Processors